loregamer/bg3-modding-docs/Osiris Scripting/1_Basics/Types.md

 3. **Naming Convention**: When referring to objects/local instances, follow the correct naming convention.
 Prefix names with the appropriate type (e.g., `CHARACTERGUID_`, `ITEMGUID_`) for better readability.

 4. **Comparison**: GUIDSTRING and its descendent types can only be compared for equality (`==`) and inequality (`!=`), while the other types can also be compared with `<`, `<=`, `>`, and `>=`.

+5. **Be Consistent**: Try to be consistent with types throughout your code to minimize the need for explicit type casting.

 ## Next Steps